dburriss/fennel/README.md

 ### Translating text to Types

-Assuming we have the following Prometheus logs:
+Assuming we have the following Prometheus logs as `input`:

 ```text
 # Finally a summary, which has a complex representation, too: